K2D2021/K2DMessenger/README.md

 # K2DMessenger
-Messenger for smart, secure and fast communication
+Messenger for smart, secure and fast communication in the world!

 - [Description](#description)
 - [Technologies](#technologies)